walkermatt/aileenh.github.io/viewing-mastermap.md

 ## PostgreSQL ##

-Launch PostgreSQL from PortableGIS and connect to the test database.
+Launch PostgreSQL from the Portable GIS control panel and connect to the test database.

 Expand the osmm_topo schema and click on the tables node you will see the following.
 (You may need to click on the fresh button if you can't see all the tables.)